mtei1/Fiber-RADGET/README.md

 ## Sample data description
 - FiberInfo: each file contains ```gages``` an array of indices for gages of a distributed fiber optic sensor corresponding to the following positions in a Fiber-RADGET device
 <img src="./Sample/Figures/config.png" width=50% height=50%>
 - Abiotic: Real-time measurements of microstrains for every fiber optic sensor gage.
-The measurement was taken twice every second while a metal wire was penetrated at the center of a pot filled with glass beads or soil.\\
+The measurement was taken twice every second while a metal wire was penetrated at the center of a pot filled with glass beads or soil.<br />
 - Plants: Real-time measurements of microstrains for every fiber optic sensor gage.
 The measurement was taken twice every 2 minutes while a plant seed was sown at the center of a pot filled with soil at time 0.

 ## How to use